 Pit - I feel a draft

-Fighting the Wumpus

-If you wind up in the same room as the Wumpus you must get 3 out of 5 trivia questions correct.
-This only wounds the Wumpus, though.
-He doesn’t like to get beat in a fight and will run at least 2 rooms away, but can run up to 4 rooms away if he loses a fight.
-If he wins the fight, you lose the game.
+It is up to you to determine which adjacent room(s) contain these items.

-Money and Trivia
+Gold Coins and Trivia

 On every turn that you move through a tunnel, you will be given a gold coin and be told a piece of trivia.
 There are 100 gold coins to collect in total.
 Every time throughout the game that you have to answer a trivia question it will cost you a coin to attempt to answer the question.
 Whether you get it right or wrong, it costs you one coin and you will never be asked that question again before the end of the game.
 If you ever run out of coins, you lose.

 Conflicts occur at various times in the game, such as encounters with the wumpus.
 These conflicts are resolved in this specification by asking the user to answer trivia questions.

-Replacing trivia with a different mini-game is allowable in a limited way: you MUST implement trivia first.
-Once you have demonstrated a working trivia implementation to your mentors, they may give you permission to begin working on a replacement mini-game.
-You can use the mini-game to resolve falling into pits, conflicts with the Wumpus, and to purchase arrows and secrets.
-However you must integrate it into all aspects of the game where trivia is mentioned in this spec; for example at times when you would be told a piece of trivia, you might instead be given a hint or bonus for the mini-game.

 Scoring

 The object is to kill the Wumpus in as few moves as possible.
 If you do, you will get 100 points!
-If you kill the Wumpus, your score will be computed with the following equation:
+Your score will be computed with the following equation:

-100 points – N + G + (10*A)
+100 points – N + G + (5*A) + W

 N = number of turns